V0r-T3x/Fancygotchi/README.md

 ### To create a theme:
 ----
-you can create your own theme easily with fancygothci.
+You can create your own theme easily with fancygothci.
 You just have to copy the right display folders from the theme folder inside the fancygothci folder.

 The folder three is always the same for each theme.
 Like the cyber theme folder.